• To see a specialist call (313) 745-KIDS •

 Depending on the disorder, the patient's multidisciplinary care team may include specialists in pediatric urology, nephrology, endocrinology, psychology, nutrition and physical therapy.

 Advanced diagnostic tests are available, including renal/bladder ultrasound, voiding cystourethrogram, renal scans and urodynamic testing.
 Treatments may include medical management, behavioral modification and surgery.

 While surgical intervention is not always necessary, the pediatric urologists at the Children’s Hospital of Michigan are highly skilled surgeons with significant experience in reconstructive surgery and minimally invasive, robotic-assisted procedures.
 In addition to providing multidisciplinary care, physician researchers in the department are making significant contributions to the subspecialty of pediatric urology.

-In addition to the midtown location on the main campus of the Detroit Medical Center, the Department of Pediatric Urology provides outpatient care at several locations in Canton, Clinton Township and Commerce Township.
+Locations:In addition to the midtown location at Children's Hospital of Michigan in Detroit, the Department of Pediatric Urology provides outpatient care at specialty centers in Canton, Clinton Township and Troy.

 For further information or to see a specialist select from the following:

 Find a Doctor Make an Appointment Talk to a Nurse